The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Keep in mind that annotation transformers must be produced before the bean discovery starts.

 For example, you might want to add an interceptor binding to a specific bean class.
-You can use a convenient builder-like API to create a transformer instance:
+You can use a convenient builder API to create a transformation instance:

 Builder Example